Leerv474/BMSTU/english/dz.md

 According to a blog post from CrowdStrike, the security vendor has received reports of the following malicious activity:

 Phishing emails sent to customers posing as CrowdStrike support.
 Fake phone calls impersonating CrowdStrike staff.
 Selling scripts claiming to automate recovery from the botched update.
 Posing as independent researchers saying the outage was due to a cyberattack and offering remediation insights.

 CISA urges individuals and organizations to only follow instructions from legitimate sources and avoid opening suspicious emails and links.

 ## How can businesses be better prepared for tech outages?

 The CrowdStrike Windows outage highlighted the vulnerabilities of modern society's heavy reliance on technology.
 While system backups and automated processes are essential, having manual procedures in place can significantly enhance business continuity during tech outages.

-But there are a few things businesses can do to be better prepared for tech outages, including the following.

-### Test all updates before deploying to production

-It has been a best practice for years to allow automated updates to ensure systems are always up to date.
-However, the CrowdStrike issue laid bare the underlying risk with that approach.
-For mission-critical systems, testing updates before deployment or having some form of staging environment before pushing updates to production might help to mitigate some risk.
-### Develop and document manual workarounds

-Manual workarounds ensure critical business processes can continue even when technology fails.
-This approach was common before the digital age and, in the event of outage, can serve as a fallback.
-Documenting and practicing manual procedures can help mitigate the effect of outages, ensuring businesses can still operate and serve their customers, even during an outage.

-### Perform disaster recovery and business continuity planning

-Outages happen for any number of different reasons.
-Having extensive disaster recovery and business continuity practices and plans in place is critical.
-Part of that effort should include the use of redundant systems and infrastructure to minimize downtime and ensure critical functions can switch to backup systems when needed.